AnnChou/bootcamp/Week 05/Day 5/devise2.md

 BONUS - You can add a name to your user sign-up as well by taking the following steps:

 1) You'll need to generate a migration that changes the users table.
 This is similar to what we did above when we altered the tables to add user_id.
-Generate the migration, change the users table, then rake db:migrate
+Generate the migration, change the users table to add a column for a name, then rake db:migrate
 2) Go to your config/environments/initializers/devise.rb file and uncomment the line: config.scoped_views = false.
 Change the setting from 'false' to 'true'.
 3) You'll need to change the form by adding a field for the user's name.
 The form for Devise is found in app/views/users/registrations/new.html.erb (you'll probably want to change edit.html.erb while you're there).
 4) You'll need to add the following information to the app/controllers/application_controller.rb file: